 |University of California - Berkeley||Berkeley, CA||Public||$48,679 in-state, $52,630 out-of-state|

 |University of Michigan - Ann Arbor||Ann Arbor, MI||Public||$53,112 in-state, $56,112 out-of-state|

 |University of Virginia||Charlottesville, VA||Public||$54,000 in-state, $57,000 out-of-state|

 Considerations when choosing a law school include:

-- Students may want to consider law schools based on a particular specialty, including environmental law, constitutional law, medical law, business law, corporate law, real estate law and international law.
-While many law schools offer various programs, some schools may be nationally recognized in a particular area of law.
+- Students who want to focus their studies in a particular subfield may want to consider law schools that offer specific concentrations, such as environmental law, constitutional law, medical law, business law, corporate law, real estate law and international law.

 - Aspiring lawyers with diverse academic interests may look for schools that offer dual degree programs, allowing students to pursue a law degree while also earning a graduate degree in medicine, business or public health.